 - Chocolate ganache

 - 3/4 teaspoon salt

-In a medium-sized mixing bowl, beat butter and sugar until light and fluffy.
-Mix in egg whites, egg, and vanilla until thoroughly combined.
+- In a medium-sized mixing bowl, beat butter and sugar until light and fluffy.
+Mix in egg whites, egg, and vanilla extract until thoroughly combined.

-Melt three ounces of the dark chocolate in the microwave or in a double boiler.
+- Melt 3 ounces of the dark chocolate in the microwave or in a double boiler.
 Mix melted chocolate into the wet ingredients a little bit at a time until fully combined.

-Fold four ounces of the remaining unmelted chocolate into the batter.
+- Fold 4 ounces of the remaining unmelted chocolate into the batter.

-Bake for 9 minutes or until firmly set.
-Remove from the oven and let sit on cookie sheet for two minutes before transferring to a cooling rack.
+- Bake for 10 minutes or until the edges of the cookies are set but the middles are still gooey.
+Remove from the oven and let sit on the cookie sheets for two minutes before transferring to a cooling rack.